GitauHarrison/notes/simple_whatsapp_chatbot.md

 - A smartphone with an active number and WhatsApp installed.
 - Ngrok for localhost testing.

 **NOTE:** This project assumes you have a basic understanding of flask and a few dependencies.
-A reference to all components used will be provided in the conlusion.
+A reference to all components used will be provided in the conclusion of this article.

 ## Twilio for WhatsApp